V-Sekai/manuals/decisions/20241016-instantiating-v-sekai-content.md

 #### Double initializer security concern

-The drift between different content initializers becomes a security problem as code drifts and fixes are lost.
+Different content initializers becomes a security problem as code drifts and fixes are lost.

 ### Option 2: Instantiate and Validate binary GLTF